thomvaill/log4brains/README.md

 npm install -g @log4brains-cli @log4brains-web
 ```

-Create the `.log4brains.yml` config file manually.
-See [How to configure `.log4brains.yml`?](#how-to-configure-log4brainsyml)
+Create a `.log4brains.yml` file at the root of your project and [configure it](#how-to-configure-log4brainsyml).

-And use these global commands inside your project directory:
+You can now use these global commands inside your project:

 - Create a new ADR: `log4brains adr new`
 - Start the local web UI: `log4brains-web preview`